-Stimulants have been around and used for centuries for a variety of conditions such as appetite suppressant, like anesthesia, treatment for asthma, depression, and narcolepsy.
+Stimulants have been around and used for centuries for a variety of conditions such as an appetite suppressant, treatment for asthma, depression, and narcolepsy.
 Modern-day medications for attention deficit hyperactivity disorder (ADHD), such as Ritalin or Adderall, typically involves some form of a stimulant.

 Table of Contents

-Stimulant use has been on the rise.
-To shed light on the issue, and those affected, even Netflix documentaries are outlining some of the daunting struggles people face when trying to stop using them.
-With the prevalence of stimulant abuse spanning different ages, classes, races, and genders, it’s critical to undeisrstand the dangers of Ritalin use and what to expect during the withdrawal period.
+With the prevalence of stimulant abuse spanning different ages, classes, races, and genders, it’s critical to understand the dangers of Ritalin use and what to expect during the withdrawal period.

 What Is Adderall?